 For the vacation of a lifetime, it’s entirely worth it.
 Imagine getting to take this back to your hotel instead of having to jump into a cab or schedule the motel shuttle…

-What’s more, the numbers we used are based on just two guests traveling.
-If we had two kids with us, by staying at the hotel, we wouldn’t be paying more for accommodations – assuming we don’t mind staying in the same room – but we would get three day’s worth of unlimited Express Passes at no additional cost for the kids.
+What’s more, the numbers we used are based on just two guests traveling – if we had two kids with us, by staying at the hotel, we would be paying slightly more for accommodations, but we would get three day’s worth of unlimited Express Passes at no additional cost for the kids.
 (Do keep in mind, we would have to buy them admission tickets.)

 It’s worth clarifying one point here: when you stay on-site at Universal’s Royal Pacific, Hard Rock, or Portofino, you receive complimentary unlimited Express Pass access and Early Park Admission on your check-in and check-out days.
 This means, looking at our scenario above, by staying overnight for two nights we get three full days of unlimited Express Pass access and Early Park Admission.
 The only catch is that you have to physically check-in before you get your benefits – so if you want to use Express Pass access and Early Park Admission on the first day, you’ll need to check in around 6:00am.
 (Keep in mind that the hotel front desks are open 24 hours, so this is only a “catch” in terms of getting your family up and at ‘em so early!)

 UNLIMITED Express Passes – how it all works

 While it’s not really a secret insofar as anyone can do what we’ve explained above, the factor that produces these numbers is the relatively high price of the basic Express Passes.
 When they are not so expensive, these numbers don’t look quite as good.
 However, you’ll be surprised how great of a deal the PARK-TO-PARK TICKET + UNLIMITED EXPRESS or on-site accommodations are if you were already planning on buying basic Express Passes anyway.